The School for Champions is an educational website that shows you how to achieve your dreams.

 Speed of Sound in a Gas

-The speed of sound in a gas is primarily a function of its temperature.
-Air is a mixture of gases and includes water vapor.
-The relative humidity of air has a slight effect on the speed of sound, while changes in air pressure have no real effect on the speed.
+Sound consists of a waveform moving through a material.
+The speed of sound in a gas is primarily a function of the temperature of the gas.
+Since air is a mixture of gases and includes water vapor, the relative humidity of air has a slight effect on the speed of sound.
+However, changes in air pressure have no real effect on the speed.

 A simple equation can be used to approximate the speed of sound.
 A more complex equation and can be used with other gases.
 The speed of sound in any gas takes into account other factors.
 The speed also is a specific fraction of the average speed of the gas molecules at the given temperature.